-Many small business owners setup Limited Company’s without understanding Zone what they are letting themselves in for.
+Many small business owners setup Limited Company’s without understanding what they are letting themselves in for.
 As a sole trader, life is relatively simple.
 You and your business are the same thing.
 If you form a Limited Company, you have created a separate legal entity to yourself.
+They are cheap and quick to set up, but consider it a bit like getting a puppy…it’s a big responsibility to take on, independent of the initial cost!

 This page sets out your obligations as director of a Limited Company.
 It touches on some differences to sole traders, however, for a more full discussion of these, please visit our sole trader vs limited company thread.